 Course: From the marina the first section leads through woodland trails alongside Lingholm to Hawse End Bay on the shores of Derwentwater.

 Early stages...Looking across Derwentwater to Skiddaw from Brandelhow Bay

 The route then follows the lakeshore trail through mixed woodland to the picturesque village of Grange and follows the bridleway past Castle Crag.
 This is where the 42k route deviates from the 21k.

 Trail past Castle Crag leading towards Seatoller

 Following the climb past Castle Crag the 42k route continues to Seatoller, and will be marked to this point.
 Turn right just after Seatoller to Seathwaite, Styhead, Corridor Route up to Scafell Pike, Esk Hause, Sty Head, Seathwaite, Rosthwaite.
-The course on this section will not be marked.
 Although the route follows the main trails, the ability to navigate will be essential.